The 2015 contest will take place Saturday and Sunday, July 25–26.

 Q: What if I don’t already have a team but I want to compete with one?

 A: Let us know!
-We’ll help you connect with other writers to form a team.
+We’ll try to connect you with other writers to form a team.

 Q: How will the stories be judged?